U.S. Accelerator Program Designer + Wisdom Keeper

 Oakland, California, USA

-She has just been awarded a fellowship with the Movement Strategy Centers National Association of Climate Resiliency Planners.
-Her fellowship is focused on supporting Community Driven Resiliency Planning.
+Pandora is a fellow for Movement Strategy Centers National Association of Climate Resiliency Planners, where she focuses on supporting Community Driven Resiliency Planning.

 Thomas has studied four languages and lived and worked in over twelve countries and her other achievements include being featured in the films The Future of Energy and Inhabit, presenting at Tedx Denver and SF, and being awarded internships and fellowships to the Center for the Study of Human Rights at Columbia University, Green For All, the Bronx Zoo and the Applied Research Center.

 Her writing includes a children’s book, various curricula and a manual entitled "Shades of Green" for individuals wanting to teach green building to youth.
 Pandora studied at Columbia and Tufts University and with several permaculture and ecological design programs.

 When she is not working you can find her spending time with her beloved mother and cats or in the redwoods.